shandian17/R-Codes/README.md

 # R-Codes
-A refresh for using
+A refresh for using R
-Just following instructions
+May be a side project or something